doorbash/colyseus-kotlin/README.md

     }
 });
 ```
-### Listening to add/remove on a specific key on the room state
+### Listening to add/remove on a specific key on the room state:

 ```java
 room.addPatchListener("players/:id", new PatchListenerCallback() {